The Railroad Hour: Shows and performers

+MacRae sang on The Railroad Hour and was the program's master of ceremonies.
 Doris Day co-starred with MacRae in No, No, Nanette and Jane Powell co-starred in Brigadoon.
 Other offerings included The Desert Song, Holiday Inn, The Merry Widow, The Mikado, Naughty Marietta, Show Boat, Song of Norway, State Fair, The Student Prince and The Vagabond King.
 Soprano Dorothy Kirsten, Dorothy Warenskjold and Lucille Norman were frequent co-stars.
 Kirsten, Warenskjold, Rise Stevens and other performers on The Railroad Hour were also regular guests on Harvest of Stars during the late 1940s.

+The October 4, 1948, episode was "Good News" with Jane Powell and Dinah Shore.

 Gerald Wilson and Martin Grams, Jr. documented the program in their book The Railroad Hour (BearManor Media, 2007).
 It features an episode guide listing all 299 episodes with titles of all songs in correct sequence and the vocalist for each song, plus the origins of all musicals with plots and cast lists.

 Many scripts for the series are on file at the Ohio State University's Jerome Lawrence and Robert E. Lee Theatre Research Institute.